Help keep our A-37 Dragonfly looking great, donate today!

 |Max Speed:||507 mph|

 The Cessna A-37 Dragonfly, or Super Tweet, is a United States light attack aircraft developed from the T-37 Tweety-bird basic trainer in the 1960s and 1970s.
 The A-37 had improved engines giving it a speed advantage over its training aircraft predecessor.
-Beyond that, it was much the same as the T-37.
 The A-37 had an air-conditioned cockpit but was not pressurized.
 It had full blind-flying instrumentation along with radio and radar installations, FM communications, Tecan direction finder, VHF communication and VOR/LOC, glideslope, marker beacon and interphone.
 It also had a non-computing gunsight, a gun camera, and a strike camera.

 The A-37 served with distinction during the Vietnam War and in peacetime service afterwards largely with the air forces of developing nations throughout the world where a simple to maintain and easy to fly Attack aircraft was particularly desired.
 Nearly 600 A-37s--attack modifications of the T-37--were built.